caigoshinobi/pwnvoyage/WRITEUPS/PWN-VOYAGE_BOSS.md

 ```

 We know that Grimshade now have 0xf9 HP (249 HP).
-Again `ni` until we find this point.
+Again `ni` until we find this call.

 ```
 ───────────────────────────────────────────────────[ DISASM / x86-64 / set emulate on ]────────────────────────────────────────────────────